Tropical Storm Alberto (2024): Texas

-One death occurred directly as a result of Alberto in Texas in which a 17-year old was caught in a rip current in Galveston.
 Alberto produced heavy rainfall over Texas, mainly over the southern part of the state.
 Precipitation accumulations peaked at 10.5 in (267 mm) in Lamar.
 Tropical storm force winds were measured at several locations in Texas.
 A sustained wind of 54 mph (87 km/h) was observed at a maritime weather station on Baffin Bay.
 Over land, a wind speed of 47 mph (76 km/h) was observed on Padre Island within Kleberg County.
 Increased tides also occurred in Texas, peaking at 4.05 ft (1.2 m) at San Luis Pass.
 Storm surge in Galveston reached a height of 4 ft (1.2 m), marking the city's seventh-highest water level on record.